 Neck pain is very common in the U.S. and industrialized countries.
 Women, older adults, and those in rear-end car accidents are at risk.
 The good news is that 80-90% of the time most people recover in 12 weeks.
-Unfortunately, more of us are developing neck pain from smartphones and other handheld devices.
+Unfortunately, more of us are developing neck pain from smartphones and other handheld devices, known as “text neck”.
 Think about the way you sit at a computer or the way you look at your phone.
 You don’t usually keep the phone or the laptop at eye level.
 More than likely, you are bending your head forward in a slouched position looking at those screens for long periods of time.
 In fact, when you bend your head to a 60 degree angle, it’s the equivalent of carrying an 8 year old child around your neck for hours per day.
 And guess what?
 We are spending an average of 2-4 hours per day with our heads tilted, reading and texting on smartphones.
+Don’t ignore the pain, text neck represents a genuine risk.

 Your neck muscles and upper back muscles (trapezius) can tense and lead to neck pain and headaches.
 In time, the discs in the neck can tear, causing pain, inflammation, and later disc herniation.
 Here are a few exercises and best practices that can help relieve some of that pain the next time you are texting for too long: